working-group-two/docs.wgtwo.com/docs/events-how-to.md

 This contains the from and to address, and the status for the SMS sent.

-#### Token Audit
-This will fire for credentials created by the operator.

-This is for audit purposes for operators, and is not directly tied to a single subscription.

 #### Voice
 This will fire for when a call is initiated, ringing, answered, sent to voicemail or hung up.
 It will contain from and to number, call ID and which type of call event it is.